 Different companies use different wording on their questions.
 They also have a different look-back period to medical conditions.

-Some companies may ask if you’ve been treated for cancer in the previous four years, while others will ask if you’ve been treated for cancer in the past two years only.
+Some insurance companies may ask if you have a diagnosis or cancer treatment in the previous four years, while others will ask if you’ve been diagnosed with cancer in the past two years only.
 If you have a history of cancer, look for a company offering burial insurance for cancer patients with a shorter look-back period.

 It is important to note that if a burial insurance company does not ask about a health issue, it means they are accepting of it.

 For example, you have high cholesterol.
 You will never see any burial insurance companies ask about high cholesterol.
 They don’t ask high cholesterol because they are okay with it.

 The same principle applies to any other health issue.

 Every final expense company will perform a prescription history check.
 They will look at all the prescription medications you’ve been taking in the past few years.

 They do this to validate your answers on the health questionnaire.
 If you say NO to the diabetes question, but the insurance company sees that you are taking Metformin, they will know that you are not being honest.